memfault/grafana-memo/README.md

 api_url = "http://localhost/api/"
 ```

+## auto-starting memod

 If you use upstart, you need to create an init file and put it in /etc/init/memo.conf
 For your convenience you can use our [example upstart config file](./var/upstart-memo.conf)
+In this case also copy the binary to `/usr/bin/memod`.

 ## Set up the Grafana integration